jarilehtinen/selectish/README.md

 # Selectish

-Selectish is another way to style <select>s.
+Selectish is another way to style select elements.
 It's far from perfect, but give it a go.

 ## Requirements